View current and previous Minutes Village Council, Planning Commission, CIA, & Parks Minutes with Agendas

 Located in the Heart of the Irish Hills

-Meetings take place as shown below.
+Meetings take place at the times and locations below unless otherwise indicated.
 There are times when meetings may be cancelled or held at a different time or location, so please check our Important Notices, Calendar, or call us at (517) 592-2591.

 About the Village of Brooklyn